rylincoln/developer.fulcrumapp.com/_data-events/reference.md

 ### [SETCHOICEFILTER](/data-events/reference/setchoicefilter/)

-Filter the choices in a choice field or classification field
+Filter the choices in a choice field or classification field.

 ### [SETCHOICES](/data-events/reference/setchoices/)

-Set the available choices for a choice field
+Set the available choices for a choice field.

 ### [SETDESCRIPTION](/data-events/reference/setdescription/)